Earn Your BSN in Alpena

 This program is designed for currently licensed registered nurses who are seeking a bachelor’s degree in nursing.
-The purpose of the bachelor’s degree nursing program at Davenport University is to prepare the graduates to advance in the nursing profession through the use of critical thinking, advanced assessment skills, communication, collaborating practices, applied research, self-directed learning, leadership and management skills.
-This program prepares registered nurses for nursing practice of patients and their support systems across the continuum of care and in communities.
+The purpose of the bachelor’s degree nursing program at Davenport University is to prepare the graduates to advance in the nursing profession through the use of critical thinking, advanced assessment skills, communication, collaborating practices, applied research, self-directed learning, leadership, and management skills.
+This program prepares registered nurses for the nursing practice of patients and their support systems across the continuum of care and in communities.

 College of Health Professions

-The DU College of Health prepares you for growing opportunities within many health care disciplines, including nursing, health information management and allied health.
+The DU College of Health prepares you for growing opportunities within many health care disciplines, including nursing, health information management, and allied health.
 We focus on building essential skills for your professional advancement.
 Find your future with Davenport's College of Health Professions.

 - The concurrent program was established to address the nursing shortage by partnering with public community colleges to increase the number of BSN prepared nurses entering the workforce in Michigan.

 - Partnership rates are available for our community college partners.